bethjm/stylingpractice/README.md

 🎞️ As well as the css and html files I used for styling

 The folders are titled with that date 🗓️ that I designed the webpage.

+Some days I use this challenge to practice my positioning skills while other days I am trying to match the design down to the pixel.

-Enjoy watching how my skills improve!
+Enjoy watching how my skills improve! 🎉

 ~ Beth